crccheck/cloudwatch-to-graphite/README.rst

     plumbum [-r REGION] [-f FILTER] [--token TOKEN] namespace template

-Namespace will the CloudWatch namespace for the resources of interest; for example ``AWS/RDS``.
+Namespace is the CloudWatch namespace for the resources of interest; for example ``AWS/RDS``.
 The template is a Jinja2 template.
 You can add arbitrary replacement tokens, eg ``{{ replace_me }}``, and then pass in values on the CLI via ``--token``.
 For example, if you called::